Icinga/icinga-vagrant/README.md

 Each box uses a generic Vagrantfile to set the required resources for initial VM startup.
 The `Vagrantfile` includes the `Vagrantfile.nodes` file which defines VM specific settings.
 In addition to that, `tools/vagrant_helper.rb` loads all pre-defined functions for provider and provisioner instantiation.
+Furthermore it configures `vagrant-hostmanager` if the plugin is installed.

 The generic `shell_provisioner.sh` scripts ensure that all VM requirements are fulfilled and also takes care about installing Puppet which will be used as provisioner in the next